 Fig. 5.16 (a) shows the distribution of energy deposition by 24 GeV, 10 Tp intensity proton beam in 5 T. Averaged energy deposition is also calculated using Eqn.
-(5.9).
+(5.12).
 The distribution profile of energy deposition throughout Hg jet is similar with low intensity of beam.
 The collected photos in Fig. 5.16 (b) clearly supports these simulation results again, where the frame rate is 2 ms and measured disruption length at Viewport 3 is 17 cm.
 However, the jet breakup voids the midstream where the beam is passing through, which is different with comparing with the observation of low intensity beam.
 These voids are not observed at 3 Tp intensity of beam, possibly indicates threshold of the existence of cavitation induced by energy deposition.

-5.3.3 Hg jet disruption and magnetic suppression of the disruption ms, where the jet is moving with a velocity of 15 m/s.
+5.3.3 Hg jet disruption and magnetic suppression of the disruption

+The disruption length is determined by counting the number of frames at Viewport 3 where the complete disruption of the jet is observed.
+The time delay between Viewport 2 and Viewport 3 is 10 ms. Thus, the disruption generated at Viewport 2 by the beam could be observed at Viewport 3 after 10 ms, where the jet is moving with a velocity of 15 m/s.
 Each image is separated into 10 segments vertically in order to locate the position of disruption.
 Thus, the accuracy of the measurement to define the location of starting (ending) disruption in measurement could be increased.
 The disruption length is given by multiplying the frame rate by the counted number of images and investigated with the beam energy, beam intensity, and magnetic field.
 230 events out of 360 beam shots are evaluated for the disruption length.
 About 130 events out of 360 beam shots are evaluated for the detection of particles without Hg jet.
 Thus, the images for these events are not collected.
 Fig. 5.17 shows the standard deviation of the evaluated disruption lengths with respect to the disruption length.
 The solid line represents the curve fitted approximation of the reduced data distribution, where the line asymptote logarithmic.
 This curve fitted line is used for estimation of the standard deviation of the disruption length at respective disruption length.
 Correspondingly, the error bar is determined by dividing the the estimated standard deviation by the root square of the number of samples N for each data point.